OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

    startingValues <- matrix(c(1, seq(1,-1,length.out=4)), ncol=length(spec), nrow=5)

 We can input particular starting values.
 That is what we do here.
+Every column is an item and every row is a different parameter.
+Regardless of item model, the first rows are factor loadings and the remaining parameters have meanings dependent on the item model.
 The graded response model is a little finicky; the threshold parameters must be ordered.
 Alternately, a good way to obtain random starting values is with,